ScuffleTV/scuffle/design/video-infrastructure.md

 ## Transcoding

-In the transcoding stage, we fetch the stream from the ingest location and create video variants.
+In the transcoding stage, we fetch the stream from the ingest service and create video variants.

 We can transcode it down into `1080p`, `720p`, `480p`, or lower depending on the stream's specific requirements and features.

-Transcoding is crucial since we can significantly reduce the bandwidth cost of the video by compressing it using codecs such as [H264](https://en.wikipedia.org/wiki/Advanced_Video_Coding), [VP8](https://en.wikipedia.org/wiki/VP8), [VP9](https://en.wikipedia.org/wiki/VP9) or [AV1](https://en.wikipedia.org/wiki/AV1).
+Transcoding is critical stage of the pipeline, since we can significantly reduce the file size of the video by compressing it, which in turn can help provide viewers a better experience and also allows us to save a lot of money on bandwidth costs.
+We would use a video codec such as [H264](https://en.wikipedia.org/wiki/Advanced_Video_Coding), [VP8](https://en.wikipedia.org/wiki/VP8), [VP9](https://en.wikipedia.org/wiki/VP9) or [AV1](https://en.wikipedia.org/wiki/AV1).

 We can also decrease the image quality for viewers with slower connections or smaller displays.
-If the viewer has a slower connection, we still want to provide them with a stream to watch and to do this.
-We need to be able to provide a lower-quality stream for them.
+If the viewer has a slower connection, we still want to provide them with a stream to watch and to do this; We need to be able to provide a lower-quality stream for them.
 Or if they have a smaller display providing a higher resolution stream does not make any difference and can sometimes look worse.

 ### Video Codecs